 Content marketing is one of the most effective methods of inbound marketing.
-And with LinkedIn being fast growing publishing platform to show your potential prospects your expertise as a leader, offer information and insights about your business for other business people to see, and also to gain leads while you’re at it.
+And with LinkedIn being a fast-growing publishing platform to show your potential prospects your expertise as a leader, offer information and insights about your business for other business people to see, and also gain leads while you’re at it.

 Make sure you also keep track of brand mentions.
 Let your social media team keep track of mentions about your company and/or products.
 If you don’t, you may as well be missing out on leads.